 MORE TRIP INFORMATION

 ACCOMMODATIONS: For those seeking incredibly rich wildlife encounters by day and comforts by night, this trip is for you!
 Our 5 day adventure in Baja includes 3 nights of lodging at the cozy PosadaLuna Sol in La Paz.
 This quaint Baja Inn is located in la Paz with restaurants and shopping near by.
 Double occupancy rooms and all meals will be provided throughout the program.
-On our final night in Baja, we plan to stay at one of the charming boutique hotels in Todos Santos such as the Guaycura and/or the Hotel California.
-While our hotels are in the heart of Todos Santos, the Guaycura has a fabulous beach front spa, pool and restaurant where we can dine, swim, beachcomb and relax before our sea turtle release at sunset.
+On our final night in Baja, we plan to stay at one of the charming boutique hotels in Todos Santos such as the Hotel California or Hotel Casa Tota in the heart of Todos Santos.
+We plan to visit El Faro, a fabulous beach front spa, pool and restaurant where we can dine, swim, beachcomb and relax before our sea turtle release at sunset.

 MEDICAL REQUIREMENTS: Baja Mexico does not require any specific immunizations for entry.
 However Mexico, including Baja has a relatively high occurrence of Hepatitis A. While all precautions at our hotel and base camps are made to prevent the spread of this serious liver disease, we recommend getting a vaccination for Hepatitis A. Make sure that your Tetanus (Td or Tdap) vaccine is current as well.
 For updates on travel to Mexico, please visit the Center for Disease Control (CDC).
 The travel advisory for H1N1 influenza ended in 2010.
 The seasonal flu vaccine will protect against H1N1 and several other flu strains.
 Dengue Fever and the Zika Virus are both transmitted by mosquitoes and exists in Mexico (although currently no cases of Zika reported in Baja).
 A strong repellent is a good defense against mosquitoes.
 Please consult your physician regarding your trip.
 All medical precautions are the decision of each participant.
 Be sure to pack all medications in the original prescription package or bottle to avoid problems while clearing customs.